by Mike Ratliff

 A proper study of the doctrine of Penal Substitution will reveal that it is actually a line of contention, or line of demarcation if you will, that divides Orthodox Christianity from those forms whose advocates have in some way come up with their own version of the Gospel.
 These forms are diverse and too numerous to go into here.
 As we read the “opinions” of those decrying the validity of Penal Substitution, it becomes quickly apparent that the modus operandi or focus of these people was never from the perspective of God’s glory or His majesty or His righteousness or His justice or His Sovereignty.
 No, it was always from man’s perspective of either the writer’s religiosity or philosophy.
 There is never any attempt to use Biblical exegesis to make their points.
 In other words, those who decry Penal Substitution also seem to have a serious issue with Sola Scriptura.
 So, instead of focusing this post on these vain arguments and speculations, let us focus on the incredible mercy of the Atonement in which Christ reconciled His people to God the Father and what that purchased for them.

-21 For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God.
-(2 Corinthians 5:21 ESV)
+21 He made Him who knew no sin to be sin on our behalf, so that we might become the righteousness of God in Him.
+2 Corinthians 5:21 (NASB)

 Here we have the Old Testament “picture” or “form” of the atonement.
 The burnt offering must be an unblemished male.
 This refers to Christ’s sinlessness and purity.
 Before the sacrifice is made the one bringing the offering must lay his hand on its head.
 Only then shall it be accepted for him to make atonement for him.
 What significance does this have for us in understanding the atonement made by Christ for us?
 The following is from Spurgeon’s Evening by Evening devotional for April 13.